simona2606/movie-charts/README.md

 I made this project to learn how to make API calls through the ***Alamofire*** framework, imported through **CocoaPods**.

 In addition, to make the project more interesting, I also used the ***Charts*** framework through which you can make nice and useful charts in order to have a statistical data.

+The project is also structured following the MVVM design pattern.